 Quick Tip: The more bounces off a trend line the stronger the trend.

 Here is another example of how to draw trend lines.
-This is a chart of Ticker: AAPL Apple Inc. it shows how to draw trend lines in a downward price move and an upward price move.
+This is a chart of Ticker: AAPL Apple Inc. It shows how to draw trend lines in a downward and upward price move.

 Quick Tip: The longer the trend line is in place or acts as support or resistance, the stronger the trend and the bigger the move when the trend line is broken.

 Look again at the chart of Apple Inc. See how Apple was in a sideways consolidation from 2001 through to 2004.
 When it eventually broke out of that channel upwards through resistance, the stock took off, making over 1600% gain.

 In this video, we’ll cover how you can draw trend lines to identify these important characteristics on your charts.